JustusRen/Exploring-Adversarial-Attacks-on-Neural-Networks/README.md

 # Exploring-Adversarial-Attacks-on-Neural-Networks
 Using the code in this repository, adversarial examples can be generated using DLFuzz [1].
-Using Grad-CAM [2], these samples are analyzed and structural vulnerabilities within the architecture can be located.
+Using Grad-CAM [2], these samples are analyzed and structural vulnerabilities within the architecture of a deep neural network (DNN) can be located.
 <br />
 The code from DLFuzz originated in the following repository: https://github.com/turned2670/DLFuzz
 <br />